You are here

 Definition

-Specialist or intensive service worker who assists, counsels and interviews the more difficult cases such as the defective delinquent, assaultive, regressed, and severely withdrawn institution residents.
+Specialist or intensive service worker who assists, counsels and interviews the more difficult cases such as the defective delinquent, assaultive, regressed, and severely withdrawn institution patients/residents.

 Typical Work

-Interviews patients, residents, or students to secure and compile personal data and social history;
+Interviews patients/residents, to secure and compile personal data and social history;

 Contacts and assists persons and their families in contacting other agencies and organizations to arrange for employment, post‑institutional care, pensions, and similar services;